 Barnutopia is licensed for legal marriage ceremonies.
 A legal ceremony in England must be performed at a venue with a structure licensed for marriages by the appropriate local authority.
 For Barnutopia, this is Shropshire Council.
-If couples wish to have an outdoor ceremony, the Shropshire registrars are happy to accommodate as outlined below.
-Other possibilities (for example hiring a celebrant) are also listed.
+Since 6 April 20222, it is also legal to get married outside, providing the premises is approved.

 Legal Marriage Requirements

 The legal requirements for getting married at Barnutopia are not complicated, but they have to be completed in the right order.

 - Reserve the venue.
 You have to reserve your date with Barnutopia before you can book a Shropshire registrar to perform the ceremony.
 Weddings at Barnutopia are frequently over a weekend, Friday-Sunday, with the wedding on Saturday.
-Alternatively, midweek weddings are Monday to Wednesday or Tuesday to Thursday with the wedding ceremony on the middle day.
+Alternatively, midweek weddings are Monday to Wednesday (wedding on Tueday) or Tuesday to Thursday (wedding on Wednesday).
 See further details of our venue hire.

 - Book a Shropshire registrar by calling 0345 678 9016.
 You cannot book if your wedding date is more than 2 years in the future.
 If that’s the case, make a note and book the registrar (there is a charge) as soon as your date is 2 years away.

 - Give Notice.
 After booking the Shropshire registrar, you must give notice and pay a fee in person at your local register office.
 You must live in the area for at least 7 days and notice must be at least 29 days before your ceremony.
 If you and your partner live in different registration districts, you need to give notice separately, but it does not have to be on the same day.

 - Legal marriage ceremony.
 Two Shropshire registrars arrive half an hour before the ceremony and speak to each of you privately before one of the registrars takes his or her position at the place designated for the ceremony.
-In different-sex marriages the groom usually stands with the registrar waiting for his bride.
-In same-sex marriages there are often other arrangements (for example, couples walk together or each one is accompanied by a parent).
+In different-sex marriages, the groom usually stands with the registrar waiting for his bride.
+In same-sex marriages, there are often other arrangements (for example, couples walk together or a parent accompanies each one).